Research and Creative Interests

 - classical Hollywood cinema

-Anthony is a recipient of the Kinsey Institute’s 2019 John Money Fellowship for Scholars of Sexology.
-He currently serves as the graduate student representative for the Experimental Film and Media Scholarly Interest Group at the Society for Cinema and Media Studies (SCMS).
-Anthony has been awarded the Media School’s 2018 award for Best Graduate Research Paper in recognition of his essay Kenneth Anger and the Filmed Archive Reenactment.
+Anthony currently serves as the Managing Editor of Film History: An International Journal.
+He is a recipient of the Kinsey Institute’s 2019 John Money Fellowship for Scholars of Sexology.
+He holds a position as the graduate student representative for the Experimental Film and Media Scholarly Interest Group at the Society for Cinema and Media Studies (SCMS).
 He has presented his work at the Society for Cinema and Media Studies’ Annual Conference and Visible Evidence.
-He is a co-programmer of the Underground Film Series at I.U.
-Cinema, which will be screening his program The Spiritual Avant-Garde this fall.
+He is currently a co-programmer of the Underground Film Series at I.U.
+Cinema.

 Anthony received his M.A. in the Humanities from the University of Chicago in 2015, and his B.A. in Film Studies from the University of Pittsburgh in 2014.